 Irix.cc also plans to revive the IRIX software porting effort and replace Nekoware with its own offering called "Irisware".
 This did not materialize yet in a user-visible way.

 Check out resources at https://wiki.irix.cc/Archived_Page:_Modern_IRIX.
-This page contained links to ALL relevant resources that existed on Nekochan wiki.
-Unfortunately, those links weren't all archived so a lot of links pointing to Nekochan on that page are no longer accessible, but at least it shows you what the topics/things were (so you can try to find a copy), and other links are working.
+This page contained links to ALL relevant resources that existed on the Nekochan wiki.
+Unfortunately, those links weren't all archived so a lot of links pointing to Nekochan on that page are no longer accessible, but at least it shows you what the topics/things were (so you can try to find a copy), and some other links are working.

 There is a number of useful or necessary things that should be done on the IRIX system after installation.
 Instead of listing those steps manually, they were all converted into shell scripts, ready to be downloaded and executed.
 See: (link to come at some later point, I misplaced the directory with all the scripts and can't find it).